jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - **single_cluster**: the name of the current cluster
 - **gmond\_cluster\_head**: the endpoint pointing to the head of the cluster to which the ganglia-gmetad on the monitoring server will connect collecting monitoring data.
 The endpoint is composed as ip address plus port
 - **gmond\_multicast\_port**: the port each ganglia-gmond on the monitored host is listening on.
 Must be identical to the one used in the **gmond\_cluster\_head**
+- **cluster\_type**: the type of the cluster which can be used to distinguish application of different monitoring metrics

 ### Configure variables used for installation
 The varibles used to configure the ganglia and the nagios during the installation are listed at `group_vars/all.yaml` and `group_vars/ganglia-nagios-server.yaml`.
 Meanings are described in the files with comments.